How Much Water You Need To Drink Every Day?

 It was also substantiated in other studies that dehydration

-Almost every study conducted on the effects of dehydration shows similar results on the person subjected to.
-A bit of dehydration, sweating out about 1% of body weight leads to sluggishness in physical and mental activities.
+Almost every study conducted on the effects of dehydration shows similar results in the person subjected to it.
+A bit of dehydration and sweating about 1% of body weight leads to sluggishness in physical and mental activities.

 You must maintain an optimum level of water intake to avoid dehydration.